The Voice of God

 Develop the regular spiritual discipline of immediately dismissing every single thought or impression which seems to come to you rather than from you.
 If you become aware that you might not be the source of a thought or impression, if it is something that you did not intend with your own will, if it did not spring naturally from within you, and if you are also able to think that the source might not be God, if you are able to even ask the question, "Who are you?" -- then don't evaluate the input… ignore it.
 Filter out everything you can which does not originate within you yourself.

 It may take time to train yourself to notice what is going on within your mind and spirit, to become aware of these dynamics.
-You may find it difficult to discern what is internal and external, and feel uneasy upon the discovery that you have largely been driven by a constant stream of external suggestions and impressions, that you have not been living intentionally and deliberately on our own, that you have not been thinking and feeling for yourself.
-We have all lived under this debilitating stream, for it is in this type of spiritual and mental passivity that the enemy "works in the children of disobedience."
+At first, you may find it difficult to discern what is internal and external, and feel uneasy upon the discovery that you have largely been driven by a constant stream of external suggestions and impressions, that you have not been living intentionally and deliberately on our own, that you have not been thinking and feeling for yourself.
+Not to worry: we have all lived under this debilitating stream, for it is in this type of spiritual and mental passivity that the enemy "works in the children of disobedience."
 (Eph 2:2) Such passivity of the mind is the chief basis of demon possession, (see the classic, War On The Saints) and it is the primary means whereby the enemy has gained his footholds and strongholds in our lives.
 The first step to freedom is learning to recognize the problem, and then seeking God for the power to overcome.

 Once we become children of God, by the power of God we must train our minds to resist the enemy's constant attempts, like a relentless spiritual parasite, to live through us in this manner.
-Learn to ignore his every nudge, every whisper, every smooth suggestion, every clamor... everything that is offered to us -- we do not need any of it.
+Learn to ignore his every nudge, every whisper, every smooth suggestion, every clamor... even every feeling ... everything that is offered to us -- we do not need any of it.
 In Christ we may ignore him entirely and learn to think and feel and act in progressively greater freedom.
 Resisting the enemy is truly a battle, and we grow in it over time as we walk this out in the power of God.
-The discipline is basic to what the Bible calls, "girding up the loins of your mind" (1 Pe 1:13), and it is foundational in spiritual warfare.
+The discipline is basic to what the Bible calls, "girding up the loins of your mind" (1 Pe 1:13), and it is foundational in spiritual warfare .

 Look for truth where God has already placed it, and don't take ultimate comfort or find your significance in anything or anyone but God Himself.
 Rejoice over Him all the time... and you will find that the hunger for that "rhema" word of God... is finally and completely satisfied.